Yosabba/frontend-assessment/README.md

 # Frontend Assessment

-Takes in a JSON array called projects.
+Take in a JSON object.
 Displays them and lets you sort and filter projects as needed.
 ## Getting Started :fire:

 In the project directory, run: